Measurement of the pion form factor with CMD-3 detector and its implication to the hadronic contribution to muon (g-2)

-Agreement between $a_\mu(exp)$ and $a_\mu(SM)$ at the current level of precision goes well with no BSM signal found at LHC at energies up to $\sim$1 TeV.
-Doing $a_\mu$ test with higher precision will allow to go beyond LHC.
-Considering the expected 3-fold improvement in $a_\mu(exp)$ precision, the similar improvement in $a_\mu(SM)$ is utterly important.
-The hadronic contribution continues to be a limiting factor.
-The inconsistency between different experimental result gives dominant contribution to the uncertainty.
-Understanding of the sources of this discrepancy requires both the rethinking of the experimental techniques and related systematic uncertainties, and the development of the MC generators for the collinear processes at the next level of precision.
-The new measurements of $e^+e^-\to hadrons$ and, particularly, cross section of $e^+e^-\to \pi^+\pi^-$ with ~0.2\% systematic uncertainty, are very desirable.
-Other avenues to estimate the hadronic contribution are being explored, such as lattice QCD~\cite{Borsanyi:2020mff,Colangelo:2022vok,Ce:2022kxy,ExtendedTwistedMass:2022jpw,Blum:2023qou,ExtendedTwistedMassCollaborationETMC:2022sta} and MUonE experiment at CERN~\cite{CarloniCalame:2015obs,Abbiendi:2016xup,Abbiendi:2677471}.
+Given the recent and expected improvements in the accuracy of $a_\mu(\textrm{exp})$, the similar improvement of $a_\mu(\textrm{SM})$ is extremely important.
+The hadronic contribution is still a limiting factor.
+Some improvements are expected when the sources of the discrepancies are understood.
+The new measurements of the cross section of $e^+e^-\to \textrm{hadrons}$ and in particular of $e^+e^-\to \pi^+\pi^-$ with ~0.2\% systematic uncertainty are highly desirable.
+Such precision requires the development of next-to-next-to-leading-order MC generators for the collinear processes, which are not available at the moment.
+Other ways to estimate the hadronic contribution are currently being explored, such as lattice QCD and the MUonE experiment at CERN~\cite{CarloniCalame:2015obs,Abbiendi:2016xup,Abbiendi:2677471}.
+All these efforts should lead to the uncertainty of $a_\mu(\textrm{SM})$ being equal to or better than $a_\mu(\textrm{exp})$.

-A more detailed description of data analysis presented in this work together with discussions of results and by-product measurements is available in separate publication~\cite{CMD-3:2023alj}.
+The measured cross-section data and other byproduct results of the analysis presented in this Letter are available in the companion paper~\cite{CMD-3:2023alj}.